Generalized preferential attachment: tunable power-law degree distribution and clustering coefficient: Theoretical Results

 \section{Theoretical Results}

 In this section, we define a general class of preferential attachment models.
 For all models in this class we are able to prove the power-law degree distribution.
-We also estimate the number of pairs of adjacent edges in models from this class and therefore can analyze the behavior of the clustering coefficient as the network grows.
+If an additional property is fulfilled, we are able to analyze the behavior of the clustering coefficient as the network grows.